Vagina: Microanatomy

-The epithelium of the ectocervix (the portion the uterine cervix extending into the vagina) is an extension of, and shares a border with, the vaginal epithelium.
+The epithelium of the ectocervix (the portion of the uterine cervix extending into the vagina) is an extension of, and shares a border with, the vaginal epithelium.
 The vaginal epithelium is made up of layers of cells, including the basal cells, the parabasal cells, the superficial squamous flat cells, and the intermediate cells.
 The basal layer of the epithelium is the most mitotically active and reproduces new cells.
 The superficial cells shed continuously and basal cells replace them.
 Estrogen induces the intermediate and superficial cells to fill with glycogen.
 Cells from the lower basal layer transition from active metabolic activity to death (apoptosis).
 In these mid-layers of the epithelia, the cells begin to lose their mitochondria and other organelles.
 The cells retain a usually high level of glycogen compared to other epithelial tissue in the body.

 Under the influence of maternal estrogen, the vagina of a newborn is lined by thick stratified squamous epithelium (or mucosa) for two to four weeks after birth.
 Between then to puberty, the epithelium remains thin with only a few layers of cuboidal cells without glycogen.
 The epithelium also has few rugae and is red in color before puberty.
-When puberty begins, the mucosa thickens and again becomes stratified squamous epithelium with glycogen containing cells, under the influence of the girl's rising estrogen levels.
+When puberty begins, the mucosa thickens and again becomes stratified squamous epithelium with glycogen-containing cells, under the influence of the girl's rising estrogen levels.
 Finally, the epithelium thins out from menopause onward and eventually ceases to contain glycogen, because of the lack of estrogen.

 Flattened squamous cells are more resistant to both abrasion and infection.
 The permeability of the epithelium allows for an effective response from the immune system since antibodies and other immune components can easily reach the surface.
 The vaginal epithelium differs from the similar tissue of the skin.
 The epidermis of the skin is relatively resistant to water because it contains high levels of lipids.
 The vaginal epithelium contains lower levels of lipids.
 This allows the passage of water and water-soluble substances through the tissue.